Anna Ouyang Moench

 Anna Ouyang Moench is an American playwright and screenwriter.
 She has written plays like Birds of North America and Man of God, and her plays have been directed in numerous venues across the United States such as the Odyssey Theatre, the Geffen Playhouse, and Theater Mu.

 In television, Moench has written for the award-winning Apple TV+ sci-fi series Severance and is an executive producer on the second season of A24's Beef.
+She also serves as showrunner for Mr. & Mrs. Smith starting with its second season.

 Education

 Moench is a class of 2018 graduate of the University of California, San Diego MFA program.